The Hinterland of New South Wales

 What you should not miss in Bathurst

 The Australian Fossil and Mineral Museum has a unique and huge collection of fossils and minerals.
-The life’s work of the collector Warren Somerville is exhibited in a former school built in 1876.
+The life’s work of the collector Warren Somerville is exhibited in a former school that was built in 1876.
 We pay our 15 Dollars entry per person and admire the collection, including the terrifying T-Rex.

 Hungry, we head to The Hub for lunch and a coffee.
-Bathurst is a university town and offers a nice selection of cafes, restaurants and museums.
+Bathurst is a university town and offers a nice selection of cafes, restaurants, and museums.

 Tip: University cities are always worth a visit.
-They are usually clean cities that offer culture, history and trendy pubs and cafes.
+They are usually clean cities that offer culture, history, and trendy pubs and cafes.

 Conquer the Mountain